 A multi-radio non-AP MLD shall announce each pair of links formed by links that requested a ML setup as STR or NSTR in a transmitted (Re)Association Request frame, by setting the corresponding bit in the NSTR Indication Bitmap subfield of the Basic Multi-Link element to 0 or 1, respectively (see 9.4.2.312.2 (Basic Multi-Link element)).

-A MLD shall be capable of simultaneously transmitting or receiving frames via affiliated STAs up to a value indicated in the Maximum Number Of Simultaneous Links subfield in the Basic Multi-Link element plus 1, under the rules defined in subclauses below.
+An (#19115) MLD shall be capable of simultaneously transmitting or receiving frames via affiliated STAs up to a value indicated in the Maximum Number Of Simultaneous Links subfield in the Basic Multi-Link element plus 1, under the rules defined in subclauses below.

 A non-AP MLD shall set the NSTR Link Pair Present subfield value to 1 in a STA Control field that corresponds to link ID i (where ) only if it is a multi-radio MLD and contains at least one NSTR link pair formed by the link with link ID i; otherwise, it shall set the subfield value to 0.
 An NSTR mobile AP MLD shall set the NSTR Link Pair Present subfield value to 1 in the STA Control field that corresponds to link ID i unless the NSTR mobile AP MLD has removed the nonprimary link, in which case NSTR mobile AP MLD shall set the subfield to 0.
 An AP MLD that is not an NSTR mobile AP MLD shall set the NSTR Link Pair Present subfield value in each STA Control field to 0.